fkroeber/obia_tutorials/README.md

 For demonstration purposes the following data is used:

 A 4-channel orthophoto (R,G,B,NIR) with 10cm ground spacing acquired in North-Rhine Westphalia 2021.
-2 smaller subsets out of the original 10.000 X 10.000 pixels orthophoto were formed.
+Two smaller subsets out of the original 10.000 x 10.000 pixels orthophoto were formed.
 The data license permits the re-use and distribution without restrictions and conditions.

 <img src="sample_data/ortho_overview.png" width="100%">